United Service Organizations: Vietnam War

 The visits by the stars meant a lot to the men and women in Vietnam.
 "It was not just the entertainment; it meant that they were not forgotten that far away from home," writes Westheider.
 He adds that the tours made a "deep impression" on the stars as well.
 Singer and actress Connie Stevens remembered her 1969 tour with Bob Hope, when she decided to go despite the fact she had two children both under the age of two.
 Today, she claims that "veterans were still stopping her and thanking her for visiting Vietnam over 30 years later."

 Similarly, Ann-Margret during a book signing was approached by a veteran who asked her to sign a photo he took of her performing in Vietnam.
 Although the book's publishing representative for the signing event would not allow her to sign anything other than her book, the veteran's wife recalls:

 She took one look at the photo, tears welled up in her eyes, and she said, 'This is one of my gentlemen from Viet Nam and I most certainly will sign his photo.
 I know what these men did for their country and I always have time for 'my gentlemen.'

 In November–December 1968 the Sig Sakowitz troop from Chicago performed over 36 shows in South Vietnam with the USO in: Pleiku, Dalat, Danang, Cam Ran Bay, Phu Bai, Phu Loy, Hue, Natrang, Tan Son Nhut Airbase, Saigon and places in the boonies known only to military intelligence and the lonely soldiers yearning for a taste of home.
 The troop consisted of Doublemint Twins Terrie and Jennie Frankel, Gaslight Club singer Sara Sue, Comedian Tony Diamond and personality Sig Sakowitz.
 Shows were also performed with comedian Joey Bishop of the Rat Pack.

-George Peppard, successful star of stage, TV and motion pictures, arrived in Vietnam for a USO HANDSHAKE TOUR in 1970 to visit the military in the hospitals and out in the "boonies."...
-He showed a keen interest in the men's mission while they were hungry for news of life back in the "World."...
+George Peppard, stage, TV and motion picture actor, arrived in Vietnam for a USO HANDSHAKE TOUR in 1970 to visit the military in the hospitals and out in the "boonies."...
+His showed a keen interest in the men's mission while they were hungry for news of life back in the "World."...
 Polaroid pictures were taken by Mr. Peppard's escort officer, autographed, and given to the men.